sunpy/sunpy/README.rst

     $ cd sunpy-git
     $ pip install --no-use-pep517 -e .[all,dev]

-For detailed installation instructions, see the `Newcomers guide`_ in the SunPy docs.
+For detailed installation instructions, see the `Newcomers' guide`_ in the SunPy docs.

 Usage
 =====